In School Programs

 We love to host high school students through GCHS’s CTE Internship Program.
 We offer four career pathways for CTE Interns: sustainable agriculture, food processing, nonprofit management & marketing, and outdoor education.
 We use the garden as a teaching tool to

 “Now that my internship has concluded here at YGP, the career I am going to pursue is in pastry arts so all of the cooking and baking are things that will be the skills I will use in the future.
 I don’t think I want to go into childcare any longer, but am glad I got the experience working with kids.”

 Harvest of the Month

-Harvest of the Month is a garden-to-school program that YGP will be piloting in the 2021 season.
+Harvest of the Month is a garden-to-school program that YGP piloted in the 2021 season.
 Now students won’t have to come to the garden to sample produce they help grow at YGP – the produce will come to them, too!

 Our goal with Harvest of the Month is to encourage students to eat locally and nutritiously, try new foods and recipes, and connect with their local food community by maintaining a consistent presence in our school cafeterias.
-We will be partnering with Grand County’s Child Nutrition Program to create sample recipes and provide engaging posters and other materials for students and educators about in-season produce.
+We partner with Grand County’s Child Nutrition Program to create sample recipes and provide engaging posters and other materials for students and educators about in-season produce.